Video-EM: Event-Centric Episodic Memory for Long-Form Video Understanding: Experiments

 \subsection{Benchmark Results}

-We report results using Qwen2-VL~\cite{bai2025qwen2} and Qwen2.5-VL~\cite{wang2024qwen2} as backbones to show the effectiveness of Video-EM.
-Additionally, we use LLaVA-Video~\cite{zhang2024video} as the backbone to validate its versatility across mainstream models (see Appendix).
-The best result is in bold and the second-best is underlined.
+Video-EM uses keyframes as input but departs from prior \emph{frame-centric} pipelines by organizing and compressing them into \emph{event-level} episodic memories.
+Accordingly, we focus on comparisons with strong keyframe selection baselines to demonstrate the advantage brought by event-centric structuring and refinement under the same keyframe evidence budget.
+We mainly report results using Qwen2-VL~\cite{wang2024qwen2}, Qwen2.5-VL~\cite{bai2025qwen2}, LLaVA-OV~\cite{li2025llavaonevision}, and LLaVA-Video~\cite{zhang2024video} as backbones to show the effectiveness and versatility of Video-EM.

 \textbf{Comparison with State-of-the-Art Methods.} We evaluate the effectiveness of Video-EM across four representative long-form video benchmarks: Video-MME, LVBench, HourVideo, and Egoschema.
-As shown in Table~\ref{tab:sota_result}, compared with keyframe sampling methods on Video-MME, such as AKS~\cite{tang2025adaptive} and Q-Frame~\cite{zhang2025q}, Video-EM consistently outperforms existing training-free approaches and achieves highly competitive results among open-source models on all four benchmarks.
-Notably, on challenging long-video datasets such as LVBench and HourVideo, Video-EM improves accuracy up to 9\% compared to baselines, demonstrating its effectiveness for long-form video reasoning.
-Furthermore, on the Egoschema benchmark (Table~\ref{tab:ego}), our framework shows notable effectiveness compared to the baseline, improving performance to 65.6\% and 64.4\%, respectively, while reducing the number of frames used from 16 to 9.
+As shown in Table~\ref{tab:sota_video_mme}, compared with efficient keyframe sampling methods on Video-MME, such as AKS~\cite{tang2025adaptive}, BOLT~\cite{liu2025bolt}, and Q-Frame~\cite{zhang2025q}, and FOCUS~\cite{zhu2025focus}, Video-EM consistently outperforms existing training-free approaches and achieves highly competitive results among open-source models on all four benchmarks.
+Notably, as illustrated in Table~\ref{tab:sota_other_benchmarks}, our method improves performance by 7\% on LVBench and 3\% on HourVideo, while requiring substantially fewer frames (27 \textit{vs.} 64 on LVBench and 30 \textit{vs.} 64 on HourVideo).
+Furthermore, on the Egoschema benchmark (Table~\ref{tab:combined_analysis} (a)), our framework shows notable effectiveness compared to the baseline, improving performance to 65.6\% and 64.4\%, respectively, while reducing the number of frames used from 16 to 9.
 These results highlight the strong generalization capabilities of Video-EM, significantly outperforming existing open-source state-of-the-art methods and underscoring its adaptability to complex, egocentric video scenarios.
-Overall, these results demonstrate that Video-EM, as a training-free framework, effectively mitigates the limitations of previous keyframe-based methods, and is both widely applicable and robust across a range of long-video understanding tasks.
+Overall, these results demonstrate that Video-EM effectively mitigates the limitations of previous keyframe-based methods, and is both widely applicable and robust across a range of long-video understanding tasks.